ekrem-albayrak/samples-dotnetcore/README.md

 # FORCE Customized Action Callback Sample

-A easy .NET Core console application which "reacts" if in FORCAM FORCEa custom action named "test" occures.
+A easy .NET Core console application which "reacts" if in FORCAM FORCE custom action named "test" occures.

 ![Image](Assets/CustomizedActionCallbackGif.gif)

 Folder: "CustomizedActionCallback"

+# Work with our Ticket API

+A easy .NET Core console application which use the FORCAM FORCE Ticket API.

+Folder: "TicketSamples"